Pirates vs. Orioles Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 28 hits with five doubles, seven home runs, 21 walks and 18 RBI.
-He's also stolen four bases.
+- Andrew McCutchen has five doubles, seven home runs, 21 walks and 18 RBI (28 total hits).
+He has stolen four bases.

 McCutchen Recent Games